Primitive Neuro-Ectodermal Tumors (PNET) Diagnosis and Treatment

 What are the grades of PNETs?

-The group of tumors, formerly known as PNETs, are Grade IV tumors.
+The group of tumors, formerly known as PNETs, are grade 4 (also written as grade IV) tumors.
 This means they are malignant (cancerous) and fast-growing.
 These are tumor types that belong to this group:

 - CNS neuroblastoma